Skip to main content

 Living with Adult Growth Hormone Deficiency?

 Adult Growth Hormone Deficiency (AGHD) is a rare but serious condition characterized by the inadequate secretion of growth hormone (GH) in adults.
-This can lead to increased body fat, decreased muscle mass, reduced bone density, and diminished quality of life.
+This can lead to increased body fat, decreased muscle mass, reduced bone density, insulin resistance that can lead to Type 2 diabetes, and diminished quality of life.
 Unlike growth hormone deficiency in children, which affects development, AGHD primarily impacts physical function and metabolic health in adults.

 Are You Eligible to Participate?